chilezdengr/Restaurant-Review-App/README.md

 ## Restrictions
 This app uses service worker to cache the resources needed to render this site.
 I have not used any build tool to compile my js.
 So right now there is no way to automatically update the service worker when you make changes to your scripts.
-You have to manually update the myCache variable in serviceworker file(sw.js), each time you make updates to your scripts.
-Feel free to use a build tool when your make changes to the code base.
+You have to manually update the myCache variable in serviceworker file(serviceworker.js), each time you make updates to your scripts.
+Feel free to use a build tool (gulp or grunt) when your make changes to the code base.